 First and foremost, gravel bikes have wider tyres.
 Since these bicycles are designed to traverse miles of unpaved roads, their tyres are substantially larger.
 Likewise, mud clearance is also a concern in these conditions.

 Tyre widths range anywhere from 30mm to 48mm.
 In addition to 700c wheels, it is also common to see smaller-diameter 650b wheels used with higher-volume tyres.
 Many of the best gravel bike tyres feature a fast-rolling centre tread with knurling or side knobs to improve cornering ability on mixed surfaces.

 In addition to wider tyres, gravel bikes have geometry that favours stability and comfort.

 The best gravel bikes have a longer wheelbase than most road bikes thanks to longer chainstays and slacker head-tube angles.

 Head tubes are generally taller as well, placing the rider in a more relaxed, upright position.
 Bottom brackets are often lower, which gives the rider the sensation of riding in, rather than on the bicycle.

-Gearing is another area where these bikes diverge from the pack.
+Gearing is another area where gravel bikes diverge from the pack.

-Much like bikes in the endurance road category, these features could take the form of slender chainstays, a bowed top tube, or a skinny seatpost, all of which are designed to flex in order to absorb road chatter.
+Much like bikes in the endurance road category, these features could take the form of slender chainstays, a bowed top tube or a skinny seatpost, all of which are designed to flex in order to absorb road chatter.

 How much do I have to spend on a gravel bike?